iqrasarwar/React/README.md

 # React
 ##### What is React?
 React is a declarative, efficient, and flexible, free and open-source front-end JavaScript library for building user interfaces based on UI components.
 It lets you compose complex UIs from small and isolated pieces of code called “components”.
-It is maintained by Meta and a community of individual developers and companies.
+It is maintained by Meta and a community of individual developers and companies.<br />
-<sub>Imperative code instructs JavaScript on how it should perform each step.
-With declarative code, we tell JavaScript what we want to be done, and let JavaScript take care of performing the steps.</sub>
+> Imperative code instructs JavaScript on how it should perform each step.
+With declarative code, we tell JavaScript what we want to be done, and let JavaScript take care of performing the steps.

 ##### What are the major features of React?
+- JavaScript XML or JSX (JavaScript Syntax Extension)
+- Virtual DOM
+- One-way data binding
+- React Native
+- Declarative UI
+- Component Based Architecture
+- Conditional statements

 ##### What is the difference between Element and Component?
+**React Element**: It is the basic building block in a react application, it is an object representation of a virtual DOM node.
+React Element contains both type and property.
+It may contain other Elements in its props.
+React Element does not have any methods, making it light and faster to render than components.
+You can create elements using following ways.
+- JSX  `const element =<h1></h1>;`
+- React.createElement( ) It will take up three parameters:- type of the element, properties, and children for creating an element.
+`const element = React.createElement(
+                  'h1',
+                  {id:'header'},
+                  'Hello world' );`

+**React Component**: It is independent and reusable.
+It returns the virtual DOM of the element.
+One may or may not pass any parameter while creating a component.
+A component can be further described into functional components and class components.
+`function Hello(user){
+   return <div>Hello {user.name} </div>}
+   const element = <Hello name="John"/>`
 ##### What is JSX?

 ##### How to create components in React?